More haiku:

 I first heard When They Begin the Beguine

-that voluptuous tune.
+voluptuous tune.
 One voluptuous night

 we played strip poker with the delicious nieces